algo7/TripAdvisor-Review-Scraper/README.md

    2. Examples of the source file are provided in the `examples` folder.
    3. The source file for hotels should be named `hotels.csv` and the source file for restaurants should be named `restos.csv`.
 4. Edit the `SCRAPE_MODE` (RESTO for restaurants, HOTEL for hotel) variable in the `docker-compose-prod.yml` file to scrape either restaurant or hotel reviews.
+5. Edit the `CONCURRENCY` variable in the `docker-compose-prod.yml` file to set the number of concurrent requests.
+   1. It is recommended to set the number of concurrent requests to 2 or 3.
+Above 4 the program might hang depending on your network connection.
-5. Run `docker-compose -f docker-compose-prod.yml up` to start the container.
+6. Run `docker-compose -f docker-compose-prod.yml up` to start the container.
-6. Once the scraping process is finished, check the `reviews` folder for the results.
+7. Once the scraping process is finished, check the `reviews` folder for the results.
-7. Please remember to empty the `reviews` folder before running the scraper again.
+8. Please remember to empty the `reviews` folder before running the scraper again.

 ## Known Issues
 1. The hotel scraper works for English reviews only.